 The benefits offered by an ISP may be what seals the deal in your decision to buy a package from them.

-- Long fixed price plans - One of SSE’s main selling points is the length of their fixed price plans, although you are able to leave at any time with 1 month's notice, the price you'll pay each month you stay on is fixed for a huge 3 year term.
+Fixed price promise - One of SSE’s best selling points is their fixed price guarantee.
 Only changes to VAT or another relevant tax or levy can increase the monthly cost within that period.

 What are the drawbacks of SSE?